 In order to meet the needs of all our pupils effectively, we assess their progress on a continual basis and re-adjust planning in order to provide effective support and challenge so that children are able to move on in their learning.

-Day to day assessment is supported by a programme of formal testing which takes place three times per year.
-Teachers use all forms of assessment to identify if children are on-track to be below, meeting or exceeding the year group expectations.
-They also analyse all information in order to recognise key areas for further development within pupils' learning and then plan accordingly.
+Day to day assessment is supported by a programme of formal testing, which takes place three times per year.
+Teachers analyse all forms of assessment information in order to recognise key areas for further development within pupils' learning and then plan accordingly.

 We develop our pupils spiritually, morally and socially as well as their understanding of British Values through discreet subject lessons, for example RE and PSHE.
 Also, we develop this through our assembly themes, the manner in which the curriculum is taught and how children are expected to approach life in school.
 This also includes how children can safeguard themselves both in school, at home and online.